 (v) Upfront provision for rebate to customers for sale of power based on the historical trend of rebate allowed.

-(vi) Provision for impairment of investment by Employees Provident Fund Trust in certain interest-bearing Financial Instruments including interest accrued thereon but not received.
+(vi) Provision for impairment of investment by Employees Provident Fund Trust in certain interestbearing Financial Instruments including interest accrued thereon but not received.

-(vii) Provision for cost of Carbon Credits / Certifi ed Emission Reductions (CERs)/ Verifi ed Carbon Units (VCUs) as per Management estimate.
+(vii) Provision for cost of Carbon Credits / Certified Emission Reductions (CERs)/ Verified Carbon Units (VCUs) as per Management estimate.

 22. Disclosures relating to creation of Regulatory Deferral Account (RDA) balances as per Ind AS 114:

-The Company is principally engaged in the construction and operation of hydroelectric power projects.
+The Company is primarily engaged in the construction and operation of hydroelectric power projects.
 The price (tariff) to be charged by the company for electricity sold to its customers is determined by Central Electricity Regulatory Commission (CERC) under applicable CERC (terms and conditions of tariff) Regulations.
 The said price (tariff) is based on allowable costs like interest costs, depreciation, operation and maintenance charges plus a stipulated return.
 This form of rate regulation is known as cost-of-service regulations.
 The basic objective of such regulations is to give the entity the opportunity to recover its costs of providing the goods or services plus a fair return.

 For the purpose, the Company is required to make an application to CERC based on capital expenditure incurred duly certified by the Auditors or already admitted by CERC or projected to be incurred upto the date of commercial operation and additional capital expenditure duly certified by the Auditor or projected to be incurred during tariff year.
 The tariff determined by CERC is recovered from the customers (beneficiaries) on whom the same is binding.

-The above rate regulation results in creation of right (asset) or an obligation (liability) as envisaged in the accounting framework which is not the case in other industries.
+The above rate regulation results in creation of a right (asset) or an obligation (liability) as envisaged in the accounting framework which is not the case in other industries.
 Guidance Note on Accounting for Rate Regulated Activities (Previous GAAP) issued by the ICAI is applicable to entities that provide goods or services whose prices are subject to cost-of-service regulations and the tariff determined by the regulator is binding on the customers (beneficiaries).
 As per guidance note, a regulatory asset is recognized when it is probable (a reasonable assurance) that the future economic benefits associated with it will flow to the entity as a result of the actual or expected actions of the regulator under applicable regulatory framework and the amount can be measured reliably.

-The Guidance Note also provides that in some cases, a regulator permits an entity to include in the rate base, as part of the cost of self-constructed (tangible) fixed assets or internally generated intangible assets, amounts that would otherwise be recognized as expense in the statement of profit and loss in accordance with Accounting Standards.
+part of the cost of self-constructed (tangible) fixed assets or internally generated intangible assets, amounts that would otherwise be recognized as expense in the statement of profit and loss in accordance with Accounting Standards.

 With effect from 01.04.2016, such rate regulated items are to be accounted for as per Ind AS 114 'Regulatory Deferral Accounts.'
 Ind AS 114 allows an entity to continue to apply previous GAAP accounting policies for the recognition, measurement, impairment and derecognition of regulatory deferral account balances.
 For this purpose, Guidance Note of the ICAI on 'Accounting for Rate Regulated Activities' shall be considered to be the previous GAAP.